tokoiwesley/airbnb-clone-project/README.md

 ## Project Goals

+### Frontend

-- Learn to implement responsive UI/UX designs
+1. Learn to implement responsive UI/UX designs
-- Understand how to structure a complex web application
+2. Understand how to structure a complex web application
-- Practice working in a team with defined roles
+3. Practice working in a team with defined roles
-- Develop skills in component-based frontend architecture
+4. Develop skills in component-based frontend architecture
-- Learn best practices for web application development
+5. Learn best practices for web application development

+### Backend

+1. <b>User Management</b>: Implement a secure system for user registration, authentication, and profile management.
+2. <b>Property Management</b>: Develop features for property listing creation, updates, and retrieval.
+3. <b>Booking System</b>: Create a booking mechanism for users to reserve properties and manage booking details.
+4. <b>Payment Processing</b>: Integrate a payment system to handle transactions and record payment details.
+5. <b>Review System</b>: Allow users to leave reviews and ratings for properties.
+6. <b>Data Optimization</b>: Ensure efficient data retrieval and storage through database optimizations.

-## Tech Stack
+## Technology Stack

+### Frontend

 - <b>Frontend</b>: HTML, CSS, JavaScript (React or similar framework)
 - <b>Version Control</b>: Git and GitHub
 - <b>Design Tools</b>: Figma for UI/UX design

+### Backend

+- <b>Django</b>: A high-level Python web framework used for building the RESTful API.
+- <b>Django REST Framework</b>: Provides tools for creating and managing RESTful APIs.
+- <b>PostgreSQL</b>: A powerful relational database used for data storage.
+- <b>GraphQL</b>: Allows for flexible and efficient querying of data.
+- <b>Celery</b>: For handling asynchronous tasks such as sending notifications or processing payments.
+- <b>Redis</b>: Used for caching and session management.
+- <b>Docker</b>: Containerization tool for consistent development and deployment environments.
+- <b>CI/CD Pipelines</b>: Automated pipelines for testing and deploying code changes.

 ## Team Roles